dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/admin-cloud-api.md

 - Manage your dbt Cloud account
 - and more

 You can use [dbt Cloud Administrative API v2 reference documentation](/dbt-cloud/api-v2) to help you access the API.
-For information about migrating from API v4 to API v2, refer to [Migrating to dbt Cloud Administrative API v2](/docs/dbt-cloud-apis/migrating-to-v2).